newrelic/newrelic-pcf-nozzle-tile/README.md

 [![New Relic Community Plus header](https://raw.githubusercontent.com/newrelic/open-source-office/master/examples/categories/images/Community_Plus.png)](https://opensource.newrelic.com/oss-category/#community-plus)

-# New Relic VMware Tanzu Nozzle Tile
+# New Relic VMware Tanzu Nozzle Tile Tile

 The New Relic VMware Tanzu (PCF) Nozzle Tile is a Firehose nozzle that forwards metrics from [VMware Tanzu Loggregator][a] in [VMware Tanzu][b] to [New Relic][c] for visualization.
 ​